 The organisation also registered with TechSoup.
 WACSI partnered with TechSoup to enable West African CSOs to access highly affordable and efficient technological tools that will enhance their work.

-Thanks to TechSoup, the organisations were able to purchase licensed software at a highly discounted cost.
-Some of the software purchased were the Windows Server User Cal, Microsoft Office 2016, Office professional, and many others.
-These contributed to enhance both their productivity and efficiency.
+Thanks to TechSoup, the organisations were able to purchase the licensed software at a highly discounted cost.
+Some of the software purchased were the Windows Server User Cal, Microsoft Office 2016, Office Professional, and many others.
+These contributed to enhancing both their productivity and efficiency.

 HRAC is currently running the trial version of Office 365.
 This will improve the mail system and promote teamwork online through the working group system.
 The software will also allow them to edit documents in live and help them work even when they are out of office.